-Why strength matters to me:
+Why it matters to me:

-Certified Personal Trainer (NASM-CPT)
+• NASM Certified Personal Trainer (2015)

-Certified Nutrition Coach (Pn1)
+• Precision Nutrition Pn1 Certified Nutrition Coach (2018)

-Certified Pre- and Post-Natal Fitness Coach (GGS-CPPC)
+• GGS-CPPC Certified Pre- and Post-Natal Fitness Coach (2017)

-Licensed SilverSneakers Fitness Instructor
+• Licensed Silver Sneakers Fitness Instructor (2017)

 More about me:

 I’m mom to five kids (plus two rescued mutts), with three kids still under our roof and two more already giving us grandchildren.
-A few years ago we moved from our hometown near Atlanta area to a smaller home in a little town on the coast of North Carolina.
+Several years ago we moved from our hometown near Atlanta area to a smaller home in a little town on the coast of North Carolina.
 I’m an introvert who needs quiet time but loves people, and I have a serious addiction to good books and hot tea.
 I enjoy kayaking and stand-up paddleboarding, and I volunteer each summer with our town’s sea turtle protection program.